rozaszeremeta/User-Analysis/README.md

 # User-Analysis

-## Project Description
+### Project Description
 This project involves creating a dashboard based on the provided dataset, following these steps:

 Three Key Metrics:
-+Number of registered users.
++ Number of registered users
-+Number of users who started a trial.
++ Number of users who started a trial
-+Number of users who made a payment.
++ Number of users who made a payment

 Chart of Monthly Registrations and Trial Conversions:
 Displays the number of registrations and conversions to trial for each registration month.